c4collins/bereavement-with-grace-website/content/connect.md

 image_name = "flowers"
 +++

-# Real support for real loss.
+# Real&nbsp;support for real&nbsp;loss.

-No two experiences of death or grief look the same — so what I offer depends on what you need.
+No two experiences of death or grief look the same — so what I offer depends on what you&nbsp;need.

 Sometimes that’s structure.
-Sometimes it’s someone who gets it.
+Sometimes it’s someone who gets&nbsp;it.

-Either way, it’s honest, steady, and human.
+Either way, it’s honest, steady, and&nbsp;human.

 <div class="columns pb-4">